 - Active participation in a research project based on mutual interest and available opportunities.

 - Ability to participate as an HCIL lab member, joining for lunches, lab activities, social events, etc.

 - Ability to take UMD courses (upon permission of instructor).

 - Attend HCIL and UMD seminars and other events.

 - Ability to participate in UMD activities and use UMD resources such as the bus and gym.

 - Office space, computer, internet, printing, and other technical infrastructure etc.

-Please contact firstname.lastname@example.org if you are interested in arranging an industry visit.
+Please contact the HCIL director or firstname.lastname@example.org if you are interested in arranging an industry visit.